Webinar: Quantum Matter Systems at Work Today Thursday, Oct 22, 2020 11:00 AM MDT

-Webinar: Microwave Sensing with Rydberg Atoms Wednesday, Sept 23, 11 am MT
+Webinar On-Demand: Microwave Sensing with Rydberg Atoms

 Rydberg atoms, atoms with one highly-excited electron, are highly sensitive to microwave electric fields.
 Using a quantum interference process, electromagnetically induced transparency (EIT), Rydberg atoms become detectors for microwave fields in the regime from GHz to THz with an extremely high sensitivity in a modest setup.
 Due to atoms’ self-calibrating nature and stable atomic properties, this method has the potential to become a new microwave standard for electric field measurement and calibration.
 ColdQuanta physicist Haoquan Fan will discuss the concepts, techniques, applications, and challenges of microwave electrometry with Rydberg atoms.
-Register HERE.
+Watch HERE.

-Webinar On-Demand : Laser Cooling for Quantum Atomics Wednesday, Aug 19, 11 am MT
+Webinar On-Demand : Laser Cooling for Quantum Atomics

 Realization of the possible advantages of quantum systems requires exquisite control and isolation of the sample.
 In practice, this means getting the relevant quantum particles to sub-millikelvin temperatures and below.
 In the case of neutral atoms, the first step in this process is “Laser Cooling.”
 In this webinar we will take a dive into the basic first steps to accessing quantum atomics.
 Watch HERE.